Wildfire along California coast grows to 1,500 acres, prompts mandatory evacuations - NewsBreak

 The NWS said offshore winds and low humidity contributed to the fire remaining “stubbornly active” overnight.

-“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter [weather] isn’t helping to keep fires from developing,” reads a messages shared by the NWS Bay Area on Saturday.Coroner: Johnstown man found frozen to death
+“Anecdotally it seems as though the long term drought is acting like a chronic illness where even recent rains and cold winter [weather] isn’t helping to keep fires from developing,” reads a messages shared by the NWS Bay Area on Saturday.Nearly 4,000 people may have received incorrect COVID vaccine dosage at California provider

 Comments / 0